OleHolmNielsen/Niflheim_system/index.rst

    :caption: Software documentation

    EasyBuild_modules

-* Ansible_configuration_ of Linux servers and desktops.
+* Ansible_configuration_ of Linux servers and desktops

 Hardware documentation
 =========================

-Server Hardware_documentation_.
+Hardware_documentation_ of servers and other devices

 .. toctree::
    :maxdepth: 1